enkidevs/curriculum/JavaScript/Ecmascript 2015/multiple-functions-in-single-module.md

 As we have seen we can alias the module imported which is especially useful if it has a really long name:

 ```
-import {p as shortName} from 'moduleWithSomeReallyLongNames';
+import {p as shortName} from
+'modWithReallyLongNames';
 ```

-There are numerous other ways we can export functions so the following is also valid:
+There are numerous other ways we can export functions:

 ```
 export { dbl, triple };
 export { dbl as double};